clrgit/constrain/README.md

 ```

 The alternative is to include the constrain Module in a common root class to
-have it available in all child class
+have it available in all child classes

 ## Methods